// Writing a Quine the "Dumb Way"

 head, tail = dna.split(',')

-Since we plan to use hex encoding, we need to decode the head and tail from hex back to their original form here:
+Since we plan to use hexadecimal encoding, we need to decode the header and footer from hexadecimal back to their original form:

 head = bytes.fromhex(head).decode('utf-8')